indiana-university/rivet-stickers/README.md

 ### `name` attribute

-Declare the sticker to be rendered with the `name` attribute.
+Use the `name` attribute to declare the sticker to be rendered.
 The name of a sticker matches its corresponding SVG file name (`./src/stickers/*.svg`).

 ```html
 <rvt-sticker name="tulip"></rvt-sticker>